 - Remove roast from the refrigerator and place it on the counter in the roasting pan.

 - Mix together the olive oil, garlic, rosemary, salt and pepper in a small dish.
 Allow it to sit in a bowl until just before roast is going into oven.

 - Allow roast to sit out on counter in the pan for at least 1 hour.
 Preheat oven to 425° for a half hour to be sure it is up to temperature before placing roast in oven.

 - Just before going in the oven, stir your oil mix again and rub all over the roast.

-- Once the roast is at your temperature (it will rise about 5°-10° after removing from oven), take your prime rib out of the oven.
-Cover loosely with foil and allow it to sit for about 30 minutes before cutting and serving.
+- After removing from oven, cover loosely with foil and allow it to sit for about 20-30 minutes before cutting against the grain and serving.